Step-by-Step Guide for School Bus Electrification

 Please see the School Bus Electrification Template Roadmap, designed to be used in coordination with this step-by-step guide.

 Each step of this guide presents opportunities to center equity in the process and outcomes.
-This equity-oriented approach is critical to ensure that the transition to electric school buses helps address, rather than reinforce, long-standing inequities in our transportation, education and other systems.
+This equity-oriented approach is critical to ensure that the transition to electric school buses helps address, rather than reinforce, long-standing inequities in our transportation and education systems.

 No matter the ownership and operations approach taken, it is important for school districts to understand their electrification needs and goals to make informed contracting decisions.